jtroussard/linkedin_assist/README.md

 ## Programming Notes
 1. Modified OAuth2 Requests library: Under linkedin_assist/linkedin_assist/quick_fixes/ is a modified copy of the oauth2_session.py module.
 Changes to this module in particular were necessary to line up requests made to LinkedIn's API.
 Specifically the athentication code gets appended to the request twice, once as "oauth2_access_token" and again as "access_token".
 When making the request with both parameters the response would indicate unpremitted fields.
 The only solution I could come up with involved a quick and dirty if statement that checked the url value for the second access_token field, if present it reverts the string to an older version of the url before `.add_token()` method is called.
 This is all done within the `request()` method.
 (See code block below) I've made comments on the requests github repo with regards to this issue and recieved no reply.
 After reviewing the Requests main page, there was a notice that exaplined the library was in maintenance mode only and the contributors/maintainers/developers were engaged with a Requests 3 rollout.

+2. Npyscreen canceled.
+I'm sure this is a great library, but personally the documentation left a lot to be desired.
+I was wondering around the docs for a few hours, tinkering with a few things here and there and decided that I'd have to spend absolutly way to much time learning that specific library to get of value going.
+Ultimately the wdiget classes seemed to be missing lots of interfacing instructions.
+Also I noticed that passing arbitraty arguments to the add_widget method didn't seem to bother the program at all.
+I would think at least soem sort of warning would be thrown.
+Anyways a little more reading online and I found a more straight forward library, PyInquirer.
+Without really going into to deep I have a simple selector menu done and might come back and do more with this UI and library.

 ```python
 old_version_url = url
 url, headers, data = self._client.add_token(url, http_method=method, body=data, headers=headers)